 Explore the Culture and History of Europe's Oldest Jewish Community

-On this private tour of Rome's Jewish Ghetto will spend roughly 3 hours touring the oldest Jewish community in Europe, appreciating the legacy of the first Jewish merchants who traversed the Tiber into ancient Rome, the remnants of the communities they built, and the rich heritage of a neighborhood that has been a center of faith and worship since the Middle Ages.
-We will stroll the streets of the quarter once designated as the only location Jews could live or work- a neighborhood once boxed in by walls and plagued by the constantly flooding waters of the Tiber river.
-In this triangular enclave in the heart of the historic center, we will see one of Rome's most beautiful fountain's, the ruins of one of the oldest theatres from ancient Rome, and the center of worship for Rome's Jewish community since the early 1900s.
+On this private tour of Rome's Jewish Ghetto we'll spend roughly 3 hours touring the oldest Jewish community in Europe, appreciating the legacy of the first Jewish merchants who traversed the Tiber into ancient Rome.
+We'll discover the remnants of the communities they built, and learn all about the rich heritage of a neighborhood that has been a center of faith and worship since the Middle Ages.
+Join us as we stroll the streets of the quarter once designated as the only location Jews could live or work in the city - a neighborhood once enclosed by high walls and plagued by the constantly flooding waters of the Tiber river.
+In this triangular enclave in the heart of the historic center we'll admire one of the Eternal City's most beautiful fountains as well as the ruins of ancient Rome's most spectacular theatre.
+Most importantly, we'll get to the heart of Rome's Jewish community's center of worship since the early 1900s.

-On this private tour we will walk the narrow streets that wind their way toward the river, where we will explore the Tiber Island before crossing to the other side and reaching Trastevere.
-The original home of Roman Jews from ancient times, here we will see the ruins of one of the oldest synagogues in Europe.
-Along the way we will stop to enjoy some of the tempting delights at the Kosher bakeries and pizzerias in this historically rich section of Rome.
+On this private tour we'll walk the narrow streets that wind their way toward the river, exploring the Tiber Island before crossing to the other bank and reaching Trastevere.
+The original home of Roman Jews from ancient times, here we'll see the ruins of one of the oldest synagogues in Europe.
+Along the way we'll also stop to enjoy some of the tempting delights at the Kosher bakeries and pizzerias in this historically rich section of Rome.

 Rome has had a Jewish population for over 2,000 years.
 Emigration into the ancient world's greatest metropolis began around 140 BC, when Jews came to the fertile banks of the Tiber river and were absorbed into Roman society as traders, merchants, diplomats and slaves.
-Jewish traders from Israel first settled in the neighbourhood of Trastevere , where around 30,000 Jews lived and worked until the fall of the Roman Empire.
+Jewish traders from Israel first settled in the neighbourhood of Trastevere and by late antiquity over 30,000 Jews lived and worked in the city.

-Today, one can see the remains of the ancient synagogue that once stood in this quaint community that remains one of Rome's most characteristic quarters today.
-By the middle ages, the Jewish community had shifted to the eastern banks of the Tiber.
+Today, one can see the remains of the ancient Trastevere synagogue that once stood in what remains one of Rome's most characteristic quarters even today.
+As the Middle Ages rolled around the Jewish community had shifted to the eastern banks of the Tiber.
 Their fortunes took a tragic turn for the worse in 1555, when the community was confined to a segregated area called the “ghetto” by Pope Paul IV.
-Christianity was in its peak during this time of papal rule, and hostility towards Judaism and those who followed it increased.
-Almost 5,000 Jews were walled into this 7 acre area perpetually at risk of flood, and subjected to harsh restrictions such as curfews, limited work possibilities and the forced wearing of yellow hats or scarves to identify them as Jews.
-Though the walls were torn down in the late 19th Century, the Jewish Ghetto remains a distinctive and historic area of Rome that is still the centre of the city's Jewish community even today.
+This was the period of the Counter-Reformation, when Catholicism was becoming more militant and hostility towards religious minorities was on the rise.
+Almost 5,000 Jews were walled into this tiny flood-prone area of only 7 acres and subjected to harsh restrictions on their civil liberties - curfews, limited work possibilities and the obligation to wear identifying yellow hats or scarves amongst them.
+The walls were finally torn down in the late 19th Century, but the Jewish Ghetto remains a distinctive area of Rome that is still the centre of the city's Jewish community even today.

-These narrow cobblestone streets are a maze studded with kosher bakeries and restaurants, and make for one of our most atmospheric private tours in Rome.
-One of the real jewels of the Ghetto is Piazza Mattei, home to one of the most beautiful fountains in Rome.
-The Fountain of the Turtles is a 16th-century creation of Giacomo della Porta and is one of the great fountain sculptures of the Renaissance.
+The quarter's maze of cobblestoned streets are studded with kosher bakeries and restaurants, and make for one of our most atmospheric private tours in Rome.
+One of the real jewels of the Ghetto is Piazza Mattei, home to one of the most beautiful fountains in Rome: the Fountain of the Turtles is a 16th-century masterpiece designed by Giacomo della Porta, a landmark of Renaissance sculpture.
 The turtles were added by none other than the Baroque master Gianlorenzo Bernini in the 17th century.

 Nearby Via della Reginella offers a snapshot of what life in the Ghetto was like during the days of confinement.
 The narrow street is lined with buildings stretching seven stories high- a testament to the tenements Jews were forced to build upwards due to the cramped quarters of the ghetto.
-Further into the quarter is the piazza between Portico d'Ottavia and Tempo Maggiore, the gathering place for Jews being deported under Nazi occupation.
-A plaque commemorates this piazza as the location where some 8,000 Italian Jews were taken to become victims of the Holocaust.
+Further into the quarter is the piazza between Portico d'Ottavia and Tempo Maggiore, where Jews were rounded up before being deported under Nazi occupation.
+A plaque commemorates this piazza as the location where over 1,000 Roman Jews were taken to become victims of the Holocaust.
+Only 16 returned.

-Sitting on the Lungotevere and overlooking the river is the Synagogue of Rome, a unique and beautiful testament to the restoration of Rome's Jewish community to their rightful place in the city, completed in 1905.
-In contrast to the Baroque style in which much of Rome was crafted, the synagogue uses Persian and Babylonian architectural design and strikingly ethnic artistic adornments.
-Inside is a museum chronicling the presence of Jews in the Eternal City, from the time before Christ through to their persecution under the Fascist regime, culminating in their deportation on Hitler's orders.
+Towering over the Tiber from its riverside perch, the Synagogue of Rome is a unique and beautiful testament to the restoration of Rome's Jewish community to their rightful place in the city, completed in 1905.
+In contrast to the innumerable Baroque monuments of Rome, the synagogue adopts Persian and Babylonian architectural designs and striking eastern artistic adornments.
+Inside, a museum chronicles the presence of Jews in the Eternal City from the time before Christ through to their persecution under the Fascist regime, culminating in their deportation on Hitler's orders.